Back to Blog

 Here's the uncomfortable truth about most data contract implementations: they validate data too late.

 Tools like dbt have popularized data contracts in the analytics engineering workflow.
-These contracts enforce schema validations when models run — catching violations during transformation.
+These data contracts enforce schema validations when models run — catching violations during transformation.
 This works well for batch analytics, but it means invalid data has already landed in your data warehouse before you know about it.
-For real-time systems, that's too late.
+For real-time data systems, that's too late.

 Consider the typical flow: